toolbuilder/iterablefu/README.md

 console.log(answer) // prints 20
 ```

-Some generators can convert Arrays into chainable iterables.
+Some generators can convert Arrays or any other iterable into chainable iterables.

 ```javascript
 const d = chainable([1, 2, 3]) // makes a chainable version of [1, 2, 3]